-Italian Cypress Cupressus sempervirens
+Italian Cypress tree identification

-The Italian Cypress is a conifer native to the eastern Mediterranean as far as Iran.
+The Italian Cypress Cupressus sempervirens is a conifer native to the eastern Mediterranean as far as Iran.
+It was the favoured evergreen tree in Persian gardens and there are many references to it throughout Greek and Roman times.
 It is the classic ornamental tree of Tuscany in Italy, hence its common name.
 It was introduced to Britain probably before 1500 and is found in formal gardens, parks and churchyards throughout Britain.
-The scale-like leaves and cone are similar to the Monterey Cypress but the Italian Cypress is easy to identify from its shape and from its cones.
+In the scientific name ‘sempervirens’ means ‘always green’ or ‘evergreen’.

 Cypress is a common name for a number of conifer species.
 Some are called ‘True’ Cypresses and are in the genus Cupressus e.g. Italian Cypress, Monterey Cypress and Smooth Arizona Cypress, some are called ‘False’ Cypresses and are in the genus Chameacyparis e.g Lawson Cypress, Nootka Cypress, Hinoki Cypress and Sawara Cypress.
 One is a hybrid – Leyland Cypress and the Swamp Cypress is unrelated in a completely different genus Taxodium.